-Are we compatible is one of the first questions we should ask ourselves before we work together.
+This is one of the first questions we need to ask ourselves before we work together.

-- Are my skills and experience a good fit for your project?
+- Are my skills and experience a good fit for your needs?

-- Is the way I work going to fit in with the way you work?
+- Does the way I work fit in with the way you work?

 After all, there are thousands of copywriters and content writers out there.
 And every one is unique, coming from a different background and with a different set of specialist skills.

-And what mix of skills do I have to offer that no one else has?
+And what mix of skills and traits do I have to offer that other copywriters may not?

 1. You need an accomplished and versatile writer